 - Low ammo capacity

-Now, this is not to say someone can't shoot these guns well.
-But placing one of these guns into the hands of a new shooter makes learning the fundamentals that much more difficult.
+Now, not that someone can't shoot these guns well.
+But placing one of these guns into the hands of a new shooter makes learning the fundamentals compounds the challenge of learning.
 When learning a new skill, especially something intimidating like shooting a gun, early confidence is important.
-And regardless if it is a new woman or male shooter, slapping one of these in their hand is setting them up for early failure.
+And regardless if you have XX or XY chromosomes, learning the fundamentals on a tiny, snappy gun creates challenges.

-First, for a new handgun shooter, I highly recommend starting out with a .22LR semi-automatic, or a full-size 9mm.
-This allows them to learn and apply the fundamentals with a gun that is easier to shoot.
-Once the confidence and proper mechanics are there, introduce them to the smaller gun if that is something that appeals to them.
+First, if you're a new handgun shooter, try starting out with a .22LR semi-automatic, or a full-size 9mm.
+Learn and apply the fundamentals with a gun that is inherently easier to shoot.
+Develop the confidence and proper fundamentals, then try a smaller gun if that is something that appeals to you.

-Second, on average, a woman's hand, and body are more petite than a man's.
-Women's clothing is more form fitting, stylish and usually does not include a belt.
-Because of this, concealing a larger gun, in a traditional inside the waistband (IWB) holster that attaches to a belt is a challenge.
-So I see the appeal of small handguns for women.
-In fact, no matter what I recommended, initially my wife would only carry the smallest gun I could find, a .380 Beretta Pico.
-Even though she did not enjoy shooting the gun, she was convinced she could not conceal anything larger.
+Second, on average, women's hands and bodies are more petite than men's.
+Their clothing is more form fitting, stylish and rarely includes a belt.
+So, concealing a larger gun in a traditional inside the waistband (IWB) holster that attaches to a belt is a challenge.
+I see the appeal of small handguns for women.

-Times have changed, and there are numerous holster companies that got smart and asked for women's input or are flat out owned and operated by women.
+Times have changed, and many holster and gun manufacturers use women in to design gear specifically for women.
 Looking for female-specific gear?
-Can-Can Concealment, Lethal Lace, and Undertech are just a few that are focused on providing gear for women's needs.
+PHLster, JM4 Tactical Quick Click and Carry and Can-Can Concealment, are just a couple companies designing gear specifically for women's needs.
 This has provided women better solutions for concealed carry, designed specifically for their needs.
 These products can make a world of difference in concealing a slightly larger gun.
-My wife now carries a Glock 43 in a JM4 Tactical Quick Click and Carry holster.

 What Guns Do Women Actually Like?

 The American Rifleman, a publication of the NRA embarked on the most extensive look into what handguns are really ‘female friendly.'
-The project was dubbed the Ladies Pistol Project (LPP) used 35 woman shooters and exposed them to 18 of the ‘best handguns for women' as voted on by many internet publications.
-The women ranked the guns using several criteria and if you're following along with the gist of this article, the results should not be too surprising.
+Dubbed the Ladies Pistol Project (LPP), the project used 35 woman shooters and exposed them to 18 of the ‘best handguns for women' as voted on by many internet publications.
+They ranked the guns using several criteria and if you're following along with the gist of this article, the results should not be too surprising.
 Here is the best, rated in class: